 - How to Book a Renfe AVE Train Ticket in Spain

-- 4 Getting a Renfe Spain Train Pass
+- Getting a Renfe Spain Train Pass

 - Tip on How to Travel by Train in Spain

 While Spain’s transport infrastructure overall is well established, did you know Spain is the second country in the world with the most amount of high-speed tracks after China?
-And while Japan holds the title for the fastest high speed rail, Spain still comes in 5th.
+And while Japan holds the title for the fastest high-speed rail, Spain still comes in 5th.

-Spain train travel is all via Renfe – Spain’s nationalised railway network, which operates the regular city-to-city, and inner city regional train services, as well as the high-speed AVE train (Alta Velocidad Española which means ‘Spanish High Speed’), reaching speeds of up to 350 km per hour!
+Spain train travel is all via Renfe – Spain’s nationalised railway network, which operates the regular city-to-city, and inner-city regional train services, as well as the high-speed AVE train (Alta Velocidad Española which means ‘Spanish High Speed’), reaching speeds of up to 350 km per hour!